 - Hemorrhagic strokes occur when a blood vessel in the brain ruptures and bleeds into the surrounding tissue.

 A doctor can treat an ischemic stroke with thrombolytic medications that dissolve blood clots.
-If a person has a hemorrhagic stroke, a doctor will need to repair the damaged blood vessel, which may require surgery.
+If a person has a hemorrhagic stroke, a doctor may need to stop the bleeding or reduce pressure in the brain with surgical intervention, depending on the cause, location, and size of the bleed in the brain.

 People who have a high risk or history of cardiovascular disease should seek immediate medical attention if they experience unexplained numbness or tingling in their arm.

-Persistent numbness in the arm without an apparent cause suggests an underlying medical problem that may require physical therapy or surgery.
+Persistent numbness in the arm without an apparent cause suggests an underlying medical problem that may require physical therapy, surgery, or emergency medical care.

 Many people experience occasional numbness in an arm.
 Arm numbness can occur for several reasons that range from mild causes, such as sleeping in the wrong position, to a severe medical condition, such as a heart attack.